-Environmental Science requires a broad range of skills in including Science, English and Maths.
-You will need at least a Grade 5 in each of these subjects.
+Environmental Science requires a broad range of skills including Science, English and Maths.
+You will need at least a Grade 5 in English and a Grade 6 in either Maths or Science.

 Geography

 Why study Geography?

 Geography at A Level allows you to deepen your knowledge of the world in which we live.
 We teach the dynamic processes of both physical and human geography which have shaped Earth.
 Over the two year course you will develop analytical skills, map work, numeracy and a clear understanding of how to think and write like a geographer.
 Students who take geography have a keen interest in current events and questioning minds which never stop wanting to know more about this fascinating planet.